elunna/nerfhack-changelog/README.md

 **call undead**
 * Ported from SLASH'EM
 * Call Undead can only be cast by undead and demon spellcasters
+* Monsters summoned by this spell only count as spell beings.
-* Ranged, can be cast at the hero from up to 13 squares away.
+* Ranged, can be cast at the hero from up to 7 squares away.
 * All wraith class monsters (W) are eligible, depending on difficulty
-* Mummy class monsters (M) are also now eligible (SLEX)
 * Excessive chain-summon spawns are prevented; a caster can only summon a spellcaster of lower difficulty, so for example a demilich could summon a lich, but not another demilich.
 Ghoul mages and liches are both difficulty 14 so neither can summon the other.
+* Weredemons (and other werefoo) are prevented from being summoned.

 **evil eye (dNetHack)**
 * When successfully cast on the hero it lowers your Luck by one point.